python-trio/trio/docs/source/reference-testing.rst

 Time and timeouts
 -----------------

+:class:`trio.testing.MockClock` is a :class:`~trio.abc.Clock` with a
-:class:`trio.testing.MockClock` has a few tricks up its sleeve to help you efficiently test code involving timeouts:
+few tricks up its sleeve to help you efficiently test code involving
+timeouts:

 * By default, it starts at time 0, and clock time only advances when you explicitly call :meth:`~MockClock.jump`.
 This provides an